mhaack/mh-site/src/posts/2022-11-22-the-moving-spiders.md

 ## Software

 This time I created the software using [ESPHome](https://esphome.io/).
-Controlling two motors is easy and can be done with a simple ESPHome sketch, no complex Arduino C development is needed.
+Controlling two motors is easy and can be done with a simple ESPHome sketch.
+No complex Arduino C development is needed.
 ESPHome has support for the L298 motor controller via the [fan integration](https://esphome.io/components/fan/hbridge.html).
 That's why you will see `fan` commands in the code.

 The forward and reverse pins for each motor are defined in the `output` block.
 These are connected to a (fan) motor by the `fan` block, which we can use later to control the motor direction and speed.